p2635/modern-js-tutorial/README.md

 - [x] Constructor, operator "new"
 - [x] Optional chaining '?.'
 - [x] Symbol type
-- [ ] Object to primitive conversion
+- [ ] Object to primitive conversion - (SKIPPED) Too much detail I don't need to know right now.
+I can come back to this if I run into problems with using objects.

 **Data types**